-The Role of a CNA
+The Function of a Certified Nursing Assistant

 - Providing basic services to patients

 - Reading patient's vital signs

 - Maintaining a record of patient's health status

 - Serving and helping patients with meals

 CNAs can also practice in Avondale AZ nursing homes or long term care centers.
 In those settings, nursing assistants are more engaged in helping patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that the majority of people accomplish daily without help, such as eating, dressing, or using the restroom.
 Nursing assistants typically develop more of a bond with these types of patients since they often remain in the facilities for extended periods of time.
 Often, they may end up being the conduit between the patient and the rest of the medical staff because of their relationships with their charges.
 Because of this, the CNA's expertise can be an useful resource for planning the proper care and treatment of long term care patients.